mcbolin22/T1A3Program/UserGuide.md

 Selecting 4 will analyse of all the data collected from each variable and will return a mean,median and standard deviation for each.
 The user will then be returned to the main menu.

 ### Option 5
+Selecting 5 will exit the application.

+**Thank you for reading this user guide.**